18F/ada-sandbox/pages/page.md

 <details>
     <summary>What does <em>out of control</em> mean?</summary>
-    A service dog is out of control if it will not stay with its person, and the person cannot keep the dog from wandering.
+    A service dog is out of control if it wanders away from its person without the person being able to restrain or control the dog's wandering.
 A service dog is also out of control if it barks continuously and won't stop.

     If a service dog barks just once, or when provoked, it is <em>not</em> out of control.
 </details>